mckennapsean/dissertation/content/02-background.md

 visualization models capture more of an engineering design process, with a testing or evaluation phase [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011].
 However, design methods can be evaluative at any step or phase, to limit or narrow the choice of potential artifacts going forward.
-This points to another gap between existing visualization design process models and the plethora of design methods that get utilized in real-world projects and could be taught to novices.
+This gap stems from a lack of emphasis on evaluative methods in existing visualization design process models, but there exist a plethora of design methods that get utilized in real-world projects and which could be taught to novices.